lpender/ecotonics_blog/_posts/2019-02-10-BUIDL-Resources.md

 ### Demos (more details at our [public repo](https://github.com/RhombusNetwork/rhombus-public)):

+We've built some dapps to demonstrate the capabilities of Rhombus oracles and how the integration works:

 -   [Daily Allowance](https://github.com/RhombusNetwork/rhombus-public/tree/master/DailyAllowance) [subscription dApp]

 Use the 'poke' feature of our Lighthouse contract to notify a dApp when a new value has been sent to the Lighthouse.
 Here, the new value is the exchange rate for ten cents of USD denominated in ETH.
 The dApp uses this exchange rate to pay out one dollar to a given contract every day.
 [See the live dApp here](https://rinkeby.etherscan.io/address/0x569702e8f49d802a8816726491a3a9070a001d03#code).